The Shala & Vahni a New Chapter

 Yoga Nidra and Awareness of Opposites “The world is full of paradoxes and opposites.
 The art is to embrace the opposites, embrace the paradoxes and live with a smile“ – Sri Ravi Shankar Part of the purpose of yoga is to create a union within the self.
 This aim is facilitated by the pursuit of […]

-Introducing Charli Van Ness
+Interview with Charli Van Ness

 Charli Van Ness How did you first become interested in yoga?
 This is a lifelong career starting from the tender age of 2 1/2 with my 1st tap & ballet lesson followed by acrobatics at 5yrs.
 Music, dance, flexibility ran through my veins, my daily life force.
 This provided a great foundation for my body-mind-spirit […]